Shandilya21/Music-Classification-by-Genres/README.md

-# Music Genres Classification Using- Support Vector Machines
+# Music Classification by Genres

 Abstract.
 This project was primarily aimed to create an automated